Kristofer-C/EXAFS-deglitching/README.md

 - LSTMs have the capability to use future context to inform their predictions about a current point.
 This is the "bidirectional" feature.
 To me, this sounds incredibly promising as a way to make much better predictions.
 However, a necessary part of the deglitching algorithm is that it is known that all the data it uses to make a prediction is free of glitches.
 I think that there could be problems in the predictions if there are glitches in the future context it is trying to use.
 Perhaps the LSTM could be trained with glitches in the data to try to learn to ignore them, but I don't know how it could handle step glitches.
 If some clever algorithm could be found that uses future context without interference from glitches, then the prediction power of the LSTM could be very much increased with the bidirectional feature.
 In fact, the LSTM could possibly become unnecessary as a spline fit might work just as well.
 This could be the single biggest improvement to the algorithm; I just don't know if a solution exists.

+- It is possible that the technique of using Grubb's test to find outliers in the differences between predictions and their corresponding measurements is flawed.
+Much earlier in the development of the program, I tried simulating the effect of a "perfect" next point predictor, where I used points from the signal without added glitches or noise as the predictions.
+I found that with a perfect predictor, the deglitching algoroithm indeed worked flawlessly, indicating it to be an effective algorithm as is and suggesting there is merit in working to improve the accuracy of the predictions.
+However, this was earlier in the development when I was using simulated data and a deglitching algorithm with far fewer steps, so it would be worth trying the perfect predictor again to verify the use of improving predictions and identifying any possible failures in the rest of the algorithm.

 ### A discussion of other approaches